Novozymes looks beyond the 'fantasy fuel' it helped to turn into reality

 The company' link to Italy's Mossi Ghisolfi, known for making the plastic for Pepsi and Coca-Cola bottles, extends to work with its M&G Chemicals operation in China to produce plastics from plant waste rather than petroleum.

-The project is at an advanced planning stage as M&G applies for permits and organizes its structure in the country.
+The project is at an advanced planning stage as M&G applies for permits and organises its structure in the country.

 A second project, with Germany's BASF and Cargill, is looking into acrylic acid production for diapers.